What is sexual harassment and stalking?

-Sexual harassment is any unwanted behaviour of a sexual nature that may cause offense or distress or will intimidate or humiliate a person.
+Sexual harassment is any unwanted behaviour of a sexual nature that may cause offense, distress, will intimidate or humiliate a person.

-Sexual harassment can take many forms, it can includes but is not limited to:
+Sexual harassment can take many forms, it may look like:

-Sexual harassment commonly takes place in public, including workplaces, public spaces and schools.
+Sexual harassment often takes place in public spaces including workplaces, public transport and schools.

 There are two legal frameworks which make Sexual Harassment and Stalking a criminal offence.
 They are the Equality Act 2010¹ and The Protection of Freedoms Act 2012.